-Planning a trip to Sintra?
-Then there are 3 important things to know:
+These are the 3 most important things to know:

 - The best times to visit are spring or autumn.
 Some parts can get very crowded in summer (try to avoid summer weekends).
 Luckily, the crowds don’t need to stop you; more on this later.

 - There are steep hills and the sites are quite spread out.
 Even if you use transportation, expect to walk a lot, so wear some comfy shoes.

 Why visit Sintra?

 Portugal’s royalty first set up in Sintra during Medieval times, constructing the Sintra National Palace.
 Ever since, it’s been a prominent place for the rich and famous.

 (This is still true to this day.
 In 2017, Madonna bought a palace in Sintra for a cool 7.5 million euros.)

 The town of Sintra is shielded by the Sintra Mountains, which trap clouds creating a microclimate.
 Because Sintra is a bit cooler than Lisbon, it served as a perfect summer sanctuary for generations.

 In and around Sintra you’ll find several beautiful palaces, not to mention an impressive Moorish castle watching over the small town from atop the verdant Sintra Mountains.
 The Regaleira gardens are another key sight, known for its secret tunnels and other unique features.